edriso/magento-random-review-generator/README.md

    This query will fetch the SKUs for all configurable products from the Magento database.

 3. **Random Review Selection**:
    For each SKU, the app randomly selects between 10 and 12 unique reviews from the pool and assigns them to that SKU.
+However, the number of reviews cannot exceed the total number of SKUs available.

+4. **Validation**:
+   - The `minReviews` value cannot be less than 0.
+   - The `maxReviews` value cannot be greater than the number of SKUs available.
+   - The `maxReviews` value cannot be less than `minReviews`.

-4. **Output Data**:
+5. **Output Data**:
    The modified reviews are written to the `output.txt` file.

    The output format follows the structure used in the Magento 2 sample data, specifically in the product reviews.
 You can find the example CSV format for reviews in Magento's official sample data repository: